Way back when I worked at Pepsi, we used to run a Flash Sale ever another weekend on close-dated pop...

 The whole goal of a Flash Sale is to get a prospect to take action, using scarcity and discounts as the motivational tools behind it.

-When your prospects know that they only have 3 days to make a purchase for an extreme discount, each day that passes makes their action more and more urgent - if they want what they're selling of course!
+When your prospects know that they only have 3 days to purchase for an extreme discount, each day that passes makes their activities more and more urgent - if they want what they're selling of course!

 For instance, over the weekend, Woot had a FitBit wristband for sale.
 I saw the email but didn't take action.
 I logged in this morning (knowing of course that it'd be gone), and it was...